-Accessing the Reagan National Airport Pet Relief Areas
+Terminal Guide for Reagan National Airport Pet Relief Areas

 Though outside, the DCA pet relief areas are relatively accessible.
 Each terminal has its own station, and Terminal B has two options.
 All D.C. airport pet relief stations are marked with signage, but if you have a difficult time finding yours, these directions should be helpful.

 - To access the Terminal C pet relief area, exit through the ground level of the terminal.
 The station will be across from the North Metrorail Station entrance.

 - To access the Terminal B pet relief area, exit through the ground level of the terminal.
 The station will be across from the South Metrorail Station entrance.